rails/rails/guides/source/action_view_helpers.md

 by users in feed readers to browse content or by search engines to help discover additional information about your site.

-This helper makes building an Atom feed easy is mostly used in Builder templates for creating XML.
+This helper makes building an Atom feed easy, and is mostly used in Builder templates for creating XML.
 Here's a full usage example:

 **config/routes.rb**